0bdx/alike/CONTRIBUTING.md

 `npm run preflight:types`
 TODO fix this

+Run all examples:
+`npm run examples`

-Or run all the build and preflight steps in one line, eg before committing:
+Or run the build, preflight and examples in one line, eg before committing:
-`npm run build && npm run preflight`
+`npm run build && npm run preflight && npm run examples`

 Commit locally, and push to GitHub:
 `git add .`